Jorge-D-Robles/projects/enroller/README.md

 4. It then navigates to the Student Center and clicks on the Schedule Builder link.
 5. The script selects the 2023 Fall term and waits for the schedule to load.
 6. It switches the view to display full classes.
-7. The script enters a loop where it checks for available classes and attempts to register for them.
+7. The script enters a loop where it checks for available classes in the shopping cart and attempts to register for them.

 ## Edge cases and error handling